lequietriot/Old-School-RuneScape-Cache-Tools/README.md

 ### The ultimate suite of older RuneScape Cache editing tools!
 ## This suite features:
 ### Cache Functions
+* Search Cache (Work in progress)
+  * Allows you to search for the location of a file based on any given name.
+Currently, whatever is searched for prints the results to the system console.
 * Cache explorer with functions for manipulating raw data
   * Add Files
   * Export Files